 If you’re going to attend you best do it right.
 Here’s a quick guide to the tickets, the places to stay and of course the after hours activities.
 At the end I’ve put together three packages, depending on your price range; My Amex is Black, My Amex is Green (and Maxed Out) and My Visa is Debit.
 If you do one of these, I’d love to hear your thoughts in the comments section below.

 There’s something for everyone and the coolest part is that all tickets include entrance to a world-class concert after each day’s festivities.
-This year (2013) it is Rihanna and the Killers.
-Past acts have included Katy Perry, Maroon 5 and Black Eyed Peas.
+This year (2014) it is Robbie Williams, Jennifer Lopez and John Legend.
+Past acts have included Rhianna, Katy Perry, Maroon 5, The Killers and Black Eyed Peas.

-Pitt Grand Stand 3 day tickets start at SG $1,288 (US$1000) and are cheaper if you buy in a group of 4.
+Pit Grand Stand 3 day tickets start at SG $1,288 (US$1030) and are cheaper if you buy in a group of 4.
 So what does your 1000 bucks get you?
-Views of the start / finish line, right opposite the pit lane so you can grab a birds eye view of the pitt stops – often the place where they race is won or lost.
+Views of the start / finish line, right opposite the pit lane so you can grab a bird’s eye view of the pit stops – often the place where they race is won or lost.
 But perhaps the best part of the pit straight seating is the view of the final corner.
 A sweeping bend that is taken full throttle at over 200km/h.

 Cheaper options are the Walkabout tickets.
-The Premier Walkabout includes access to all zones including the hub of Zone 1 (This zone includes the pits / start finish line), you can also ride the Singapore Flyer (The world’s largest ferris wheel) for free during the race!
-Standard Walkabout is just Zone 4.
+The Premier Walkabout includes access to all zones including the hub of Zone 1 (This zone includes the pits / start finish line and another entertainment precinct), you can also ride the Singapore Flyer (The world’s largest ferris wheel) for free during the race!
+3 day ticket from (SG $ 498 US$400) Standard Walkabout is just Zone 4.
 Which has access to standing stands along a bridge and the main park in the centre of the race track with it’s festive atmosphere and numerous food stalls and bars.
+(SG $228 US $180).

 Over 40,000 international visitors fly in to the tiny island just for the Gran Prix.
 With that in mind you can understand that prices will be expensive and rooms hard to find.
 But there are ways to avoid the big room costs if you’re willing.
 Three of the best for GP fans from expensive to dirt cheap are below.

-Ritz Carlton is a name synonymous with luxury and opulence, and the Singapore edition is no different.
-In their own words , staying at the Ritz Singapore is staying in “impeccable Five-Star hotel and experience luxury of the highest order.”
-The Ritz Millennia Singapore is a favourite with those looking to stay at the Grand Prix as it is located only a few minutes walk from the pit complex and also the home of the Podium Lounge – one of the most exclusive parties of the weekend (which we shall get to shortly).
+Ritz-Carlton is a name synonymous with luxury and opulence, and the Singapore edition is no different.
+In their own words , staying at the Ritz-Carlton Millenia Singapore is staying in “impeccable Five-Star hotel and experience luxury of the highest order.”
+The Ritz-Carlton Millennia Singapore is a favourite with those looking to stay at the Grand Prix as it is located only a few minutes walk from the pit complex and also the home of the The Podium Lounge – one of the most exclusive parties of the weekend (which we shall get to shortly).

-At publication 1 month out from the Gran Prix in 2013, the cheapest room is going for SG $1500 per night (US approx. $1170) or if you’re really looking to go all out a 2 bedroom suite is a measly SG$ $6500 (US approx. $5080) a night.
-If you think that’s expensive, don’t worry it includes breakfast!
+At publication 1 month out from the Grand Prix in 2014, the cheapest room is going for SG $1350 per night (US approx. $1080) or if you’re really looking to go all out a 1 bedroom suite is a measly SG$ $3500 (US approx. $2080) a night.
+If you think that’s expensive, don’t worry it includes breakfast.

 Marina Bay Sands

-Expect to pay about SG $350 – 400 (US $250 – $320) a night for a standard room.
-This could be a great option if you consider the fact that the room cost per a night is a similar cost for a Gran Prix ticket and it’s possible you can watch from your room or the sky park.
+Expect to pay about SG $819 – $912 (US $655 – $730) a night for a standard room.
+This could be a great option if you consider the fact that you will likely be able to watch the race k from your room or the sky park.
 Despite the huge amount of rooms in this three tower complex they do sell out early.
 So be quick.

 Expect to pay SGD $35 – $50 a night!
 See my review of WokeHome here – Waking Up in a Singapore Capsule Hotel.